Zipcoder/SmileCandidCamera/README.md

 Post the URL to the video on Slack; we'll have a "movie night in the afternoon", and watch them all together.
 Bring your favorite movie snack.

+YouTube would be good for posting your video, others are fine too.